-In Gottman Method Couples Therapy (GMCT) we actually ask couples to argue during the first few sessions.
+In Gottman Method Couples Therapy we actually ask couples to argue during the first few sessions.
 Arguing is just part of the deal…it’s one of the permissions of a committed relationship, kind of like sex.
-Think about it, you get to have sex with your partner and you get to yell at them at the top of your lungs.
+Think about it.
+You get to have sex with your partner and you get to yell at them at the top of your lungs.
 Can you do that with a colleague at work?
 No?
 Didn’t think so.
 Yes?
 Maybe you need to look for a new job.

 There’s something special about a truly committed relationship.
 Something sacred.

 Can you wrap your head around that?
-69% of your problems are perpetual.
+Sixty-nine percent of your problems are perpetual.
 That is simply and statistically true.
 If you can accept that, consider this question: Is that encouraging or discouraging?

 Think about that question for a minute.
 If you knew with certainty that most of your problems were unsolvable, would that give you courage or would it deflate you?